Creating a Modern Performance Management System

 It’s about creating a strategic business operation rather than fulfilling a year-end compliance requirement.

-More Agile: We live in a more dynamic world and organizations want to reward employees with the flexibility to adapt and perform as an organization evolves.
+We live in a more dynamic world and organizations want to reward employees with the flexibility to adapt and perform as an organization evolves.
 Modern strategies reward both tactical performance and adaptive performance.
-Read more about that here - Tactical Performance vs. Adaptive Performance: Why You Need Both.

 Here are some of our favorite articles on Modern Performance Management:

 Modern performance management has a business purpose.
-So if you are designing a new strategy you need to start with its purpose.
+If you're designing a new strategy, you need to start with its purpose.

 Choose a purpose for your modern performance management strategy by understanding the needs of your organization and your workforce.